awsdocs/aws-codecommit-user-guide/doc_source/pull-requests.md

 ![\[Creating a pull request\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-create.png)

 Pull requests require two branches: a source branch that contains the code you want reviewed, and a destination branch, where you merge the reviewed code\.
 The source branch contains the AFTER commit, which is the commit that contains the changes you want to merge into the destination branch\.
 The destination branch contains the BEFORE commit, which represents the state of the code before the pull request branch is merged into the destination branch\.
 The choice of merge strategy affects the details of how commits are merged between the source and destination branches in the CodeCommit console\.
-For more information about merge strategies in CodeCommit, see [Merge a Pull Request \(Console\)](how-to-merge-pull-request.md#how-to-merge-pull-request-console)\.
+For more information about merge strategies in CodeCommit, see [Merge a pull request \(console\)](how-to-merge-pull-request.md#how-to-merge-pull-request-console)\.

 ![\[The source and destination branches for a pull requests, showing the relationship between before and after commits\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-concepts.png)